AndrewAtLarge/BibUpdate/README.rst

 To do
 =====

-- Implement more intelligent searches using MathSciNet_.
+- More intelligent searches using MathSciNet_.
 - Interface to the arXiv_?
 In principle, this is easy to do although, ultimately, it would probably not work because the arXiv_ blocks frequent requests from the same IP address in order to discourage robots.